Rachel Green at home in her kitchen

 Add the butter to a frying pan and fry the shallots and garlic until softened.
 Add the mushrooms and herbs and season with a little salt and pepper.
 Cook for around 10 minutes until you have a paste-like mixture.
 Stir in the truffle oil, remove from the heat and allow to cool.

-Take the venison out of the fridge, brush one side with a little mustard and place mustard side down in the centre of the Parma ham slices.
-Then brush the top and sides of the venison with the remaining mustard.
 Using the cling film, carefully wrap the mushroom mixture and Parma ham around the venison loin.
 Roll into a sausage shape, twisting the cling film at either end to tighten around the venison.
 Return the venison to the fridge to firm up for 30 minutes.

 Unroll the puff pastry sheet and lay it on a piece of baking parchment.
 Unwrap the cling film from the venison and lay the venison in the centre of the pastry sheet.
 Fold one half of the pastry sheet over the venison and lightly brush the edge of the pastry with a little beaten egg.
 Fold the other half of the pastry sheet around the venison to encase it, pressing the edge of this pastry half over the other edge (which has been brushed with the beaten egg) to seal.
-Neatly fold the ends of the pastry to form a parcel, using a little water to help seal the edges of the pastry together.
-Transfer to a lightly greased non-stick baking sheet.
-Smooth the pastry around the meat with your hands, expelling any air bubbles.
-Add a pastry decoration to the top of the Wellington if desired (e.g. stars for Christmas, etc.) and brush the Wellington with a little beaten egg.
-Chill the Wellington in the fridge for about an hour.

 Meanwhile preheat the oven to 220°C/200°C fan.

-Twenty minutes before you want to cook the Wellington, take it out of the fridge to come up to room temperature.
+Twenty minutes before you want to cook the wellington, take it out of the fridge to come up to room temperature.

-Bake the Wellington in the preheated oven for 30 minutes (or 35 minutes for medium).
+Bake in the preheated oven for 30 minutes (or 35 minutes for medium).
 Remove from the oven and brush with a little extra beaten egg to add a shine to the pastry.
 Allow to rest for 10-15 minutes before serving.

 Pot roast pheasant